eea/eea.climateadapt/README.txt

-In addition to the above "root-level" pom.xml, there is also a pom.xml inside every buildable portlet, so each of them can be built separately by going into the portlet's root directory and executing "mvn package".
+In addition to the above "root-level" pom.xml, there is also a pom.xml inside every buildable portlet, so each of them can be built separately by going into the portlet's root directory and executing "mvn install".

-{PORTLET}/docroot/WEB-INF/src/service.properties contains a build number.
+{PORTLET}/src/main/resources/service.properties contains a build number.
 If it is lower than the number of the running system, then the deployment will log an error in catalina.out that says: OldServiceComponentException: Build namespace Ace has build number 9850 which is newer than 28.
 The deployment